programmint/HtDP2e-insights/Notes/HtDP2e 文句校对录 - 明晰难解之句.md

 >
 >Englsih
 >
->Because ufo-move-1 and posn+ are complete definitions,***we can even click RUN,*** which checks that DrRacket doesn’t complain about grammatical problems with our work so far.
+>Because ufo-move-1 and posn+ are complete definitions，***we can even click RUN，*** which checks that DrRacket doesn’t complain about grammatical problems with our work so far.
 >
 ***修改：删除一“我们”***
 <br><br>